vapor/docs/3.0/docs/redis/getting-started.md

 Redis ([vapor/redis](https://github.com/vapor/redis)) is a pure-Swift, event-driven, non-blocking Redis client built on top of SwiftNIO.

-You can use this package to interact send Redis commands to your server directly, or as a cache through Vapor's `KeyedCache` interface.
+You can use this package to interactively send Redis commands to your server directly, or as a cache through Vapor's `KeyedCache` interface.

 Let's take a look at how you can get started using Redis.